State Historical Records Advisory Board

 Why is Preservation of Historical Records Important?

-Historical records provide information of fiscal, administrative, legal, vital, and long-term research value that often can be recognized from the moment it is created.
+Historical records provide information of fiscal, administrative, legal, vital, and long-term research value.
 Historical records:

 - Provide a link to the past and provide the means for the continuity of culture from one generation to another.